 With the support of its project partners, WILMAPCO subsequently won a Transportation Investment Generating Economic Recovery (TIGER) II grant in October 2010.
 Awarded through the U.S. Department of Transportation, the $2.25 million in planning funds was used to address transportation needs surrounding the redevelopment of the former Chrysler assembly plant located on the south side of the tracks across from the current station.

-Purchased by the University of Delaware in 2009, the 272 acre parcel will become a new campus dedicated to science and technology research.
+Purchased by the University of Delaware in 2009, the 272-acre parcel will become a new campus dedicated to science and technology research.
 It will be home to academic buildings and labs, but also public spaces and parks, as well as housing and retail.
 In this vein, the redevelopment of this brownfield parcel also presented a solid opportunity to relocate the train stop and construct a larger, modern facility.
 The TIGER II grant funded the environmental review for the station site required by the National Environmental Policy Act (NEPA) and allowed for the start of preliminary engineering.

-Besides bootstrapping modernized transportation-oriented development around the station, the project will also eliminate a critical freight/passenger rail bottleneck along this portion of the Northeast Corridor.
+Besides encouraging transportation-oriented development around the station, the project will also eliminate a critical freight/passenger rail bottleneck along this portion of the Northeast Corridor.
 A reconfiguration of the tracks and the addition of new trackage will ensure easy access to the busy Norfolk Southern Newark Yard and the station while lessening the chance of congestion.

-As of early 2015, the total estimated cost of the intermodal station and track improvements was $35 million.
 In addition to the TIGER IV grant, the project partners have committed the following amounts: $12.7 million, DelDOT via the state of Delaware’s Capital Transportation program funds; $3 million, University of Delaware; $250,000, city of Newark; $25,000, WILMAPCO; and $25,000, New Castle County.
 City officials hope that the reuse of the Chrysler site by the university will spur economic development in this section of Newark.

 Newark, originally a small Scots-Irish and Welsh settlement, grew up in the 1700s as a waypoint between the Chesapeake bay and colonial Philadelphia, at the intersection of two old Indian trails and the fall line where Christina and Clay Creeks turn sharply eastward toward the Delaware River.
 The streams flowed sufficiently fast to allow construction of sawmills and grist mills, and local wheat and corn were brought for grinding early on.
 A tannery, ironworks, and market added to the village; and in 1758, Newark was chartered by King George II of England.

-A small preparatory and grammar school moved from New London, Penn., to Newark in 1765, and the Newark Academy flourished until the American Revolutionary War, when it was closed and its funds were seized by the British.
+A small preparatory and grammar school moved from New London, Penn., to Newark in 1765, and the Newark Academy flourished until the American Revolution, when it was closed and its funds were seized by the British.
 Following the war, the school and town grew slowly until, in 1833, the state of Delaware granted a charter to Newark College, later renamed Delaware College—which merged with the Academy the next year.
 The college closed for a time during the Civil War, to reopen in 1870.
 A Women’s College, linked academically and physically to Delaware College, started in 1914; the two institutions were formally combined in 1944 under a new charter and new name: the University of Delaware.